Category : Significant Digits

 You’re reading Significant Digits, a daily digest of the numbers tucked inside the news.

 Love digits?
 Find even more in FiveThirtyEight’s book of math and logic puzzles, “The Riddler.”
-It’s in stores now!
-I hope you dig it.

 If you see a significant digit in the wild, please send it to @ollie.